trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Synchronize 'prev', 'next' and 'goto' page menu items (r653) -Supress rotateIcon from CSI (model) item context menu if callout and callout is not unassembled (r652)
 -Fix: When a CALLOUT allocation is changed, if you right-click a model in the callout and not the callout itself, the ALLOC meta is placed after the CALLOUT END and has no effect - meta appended but should be inserted (r650)
 -Fix: Converting an assembly to a part results in a parse error when there are spaces in the file name (r649)
 -Fix: If a divided STEP GROUP allocation is changed from vertical (Display as columns - default) to horizontal (Display as rows),